Rated for Super Lawyers by Thomson Reuters

 The Role of the Florida Real Estate Attorney in Probate

-Probate is not always black and white.
-People are complicated; real estate is complicated; probate is complicated.
-That’s why a probate attorney is needed when someone dies owning real estate in Florida.
+Probate is complicated; people are complicated; real estate is complicated.
+That’s why a Florida probate attorney is needed when someone dies owning real estate in Florida.

 The attorney needs to determine which statutes, codes, and case law apply to the unique facts of each case.
 Then the attorney can come up with a set of possible outcomes.
 Once we know what the law has in store for this particular situation, we can come up with a plan to help the client accomplish what the client sets out to accomplish.

 There are many fine attorneys in Florida.
-And when it comes to Florida real estate owned by someone who has died, a Florida attorney such as Jim Martin, with years of experience in both Florida real estate law and Florida probate law, can be very helpful.
+And when it comes to Florida real estate owned by someone who has died, a Florida attorney such as James W. Martin, with years of experience in both Florida real estate law and Florida probate law, can be very helpful.

 Contact

-If you have the need for a St. Petersburg Pinellas County Florida probate and trust attorney, you may use the contact form below or call Jim Martin directly at 727-821-0904 or email him at jim@jamesmartinpa.com for a free initial consultation.
+If you have the need for a Florida wills, trusts and probate attorney who is an expert in real estate law, you may use the contact form below or call James W. Martin directly at 727-821-0904 or email him at jim@jamesmartinpa.com for a free initial consultation.

 Get in Touch